debnathsoumili782-ui/SoulMirror-Tarot/README.md

 ![SoulMirror Tarot Deep Love Reading](docs/screenshots/deep-love.png)

-A five-card deep love spread exploring different dimensions of a relationship, including:
+A five-card relationship spread exploring:

-- Your Energy
+- ❤️ Your Energy
-- Their Energy
+- 💞 Their Energy
-- The Challenge
+- 💔 The Challenge
-- The Bridge
+- 🌉 The Bridge
-- The Outcome
+- ✨ The Outcome

 ---